 - Most recent pay stubs for all employed adults in household covering a one month period and/or federal taxes for the last year if available

 - If there is no household income, but there is support from another individual, contact information and a signed statement of support must be provided.

 - Proof SS, SSI, Disability, Unemployment, SNAP, Worker’s Comp, retirement statement, or a benefit statement with earning records for all adults in household

 - Denial statements from Social Security, SSI, Disability, Unemployment, SNAP, Medicaid or Medicare (if applicable)

-Eligibility for free healthcare at the Middle Tyger Community Clinic will be determined based on the information gathered through this set of documentation.
+Eligibility for free healthcare at the Middle Tyger Community Clinic will be determined based on the information gathered through this documentation.

 Special thanks to the Edward Via College of Osteopathic Medicine, which provides volunteer medical students and supervising physicians.